Chandrashekharendra Saraswati VIII

 Jagadguru Shri Chandrasekharendra Saraswati Shankaracharya Mahaswamigal (born in a Kannada Smartha family as Swaminathan Shasthri; 20 May 1894 – 8 January 1994) also known as the Sage of Kanchi or Mahaperiyava (meaning, "The great elder") was the 68th Jagadguru Shankaracharya of the Moolamnaya Saravjna Kanchi Kamakoti Peetham.
-Mahaperiyava's discourses have been recorded in a Tamil book titled "Deivathin Kural" (Voice of God).
+His discourses have been recorded in a Tamil book titled "Deivathin Kural" (Voice of God).

 Early life

 Jagadguru Shri Chandrasekharendra Saraswati Mahaswamigal (born Swaminathan Shasthri) was born on 20 May 1894.
 He was brought up in the central part of the southern state of Tamil Nadu, Villupuram, South Arcot District.
-Kannada Smartha Brahmin Rig Vedic family that had migrated to Tamil Nadu generations earlier.
-Subrahmanya Sastri worked as a teacher having entered the educational service.
+He was born in a Kannada-speaking Hoysala Karnataka Brahmin family that had migrated to Tamil Nadu generations earlier.
+His father Subrahmanya Sastri worked as a teacher.
 His mother Mahalakshmi was also from a Kannada Brahmin family from the village of Eachangudi near Tiruvaiyaru.
 Swaminathan was the second child of his parents.
 His younger brother later became the great yogi Sivan SAR.